Can I administer my own music?

 It is important to be aware of the following points:

-• Self-administration applies only to synchronisation and copying.
-This means that their public performance will continue to be administerd and licensed by TONO.
+• Self-management applies only to synchronisation and copying.
+This means that their public performance will continue to be managed and licensed by TONO.

-• If a work has several rights holders, all of them must apply for self-administration of the work in question before it can be considered library music.
+• If a work has several rights holders, all of them must apply for self-management of the work in question before it can be considered library music.

-• The works must first be registered with TONO in the usual way before an application for self-administration is submitted.
+• The works must first be registered with TONO in the usual way before an application for self-management is submitted.

 Download the application form HERE.